Marquee Builder, to begin constructing your first Marquee.

 Andrew Ingram

-Andrew Ingram is a 5th-grade student at Tuscaloosa Magnet School Elementary, making his Theatre Tuscaloosa debut.
-He previously appeared in Tuscaloosa Children’s Theatre camp productions as "Police Officer" in 101 Dalmatians and "Oompa Loompa" in Charlie and the Chocolate Factory.
+Andrew Ingram is a 5th-grade student at Tuscaloosa Magnet School Elementary, making his debut with Theatre Tuscaloosa.
+He previously appeared in Tuscaloosa Children’s Theatre camp productions as "Police Officer" (101 Dalmatians) and "Oompa Loompa" (Charlie and the Chocolate Factory).
 Andrew enjoys flying RC airplanes, camping with his Cub Scout pack, and participating in his school’s robotics club.
 He is excited to be part of this production and thanks his family, friends, and teachers for their support.

 Lizzie Lulue